It’s one thing to dream of helping affluent clients buy and sell beautiful up-market homes. But how do you actually become a luxury real estate agent?

 Once you know which specific problem you are uniquely qualified to solve, get out there and start educating your prospective clients.
 High-net-worth individuals may desire a deeper knowledge of real estate investing, 1031 exchanges, recent zoning changes, second home purchases, or development opportunities—and you can be the one to teach them.

 Position yourself as the real estate educator and local authority by creating a 30- to 45-minute presentation or workshop.
 Ideally, you want to share all the ways that they can solve the problem without telling them exactly how to do it.
-End with that simple call-to-action: If they would like more, they will need to schedule a meeting with you.
+End with a simple call to action: If they would like more information, they will need to schedule a meeting with you.

 Focus on educating without getting anything in return.
 Even if you don’t set any meetings at first, you will eventually become a trusted authority on your chosen subject, leading to opportunities in the future.